duytamvu24/Realtime-MRI-Pipeline/README.md

 - Enter the **start and end time** of rest and exercise phase: `hh:mm:ss` (e.g. `00:00:00`)
 - Enter **body weight** (kg) and **height** (cm)
   Example: `60` and `180`
-- Click **“Datei auswählen & Start”** and select the spirometry file
+- Click **“Choose Spirofile and Start”** and select the spirometry file

 If the exact times are not known yet: